 Another key factor you should look into when choosing a reliable web host is the service provider’s technical support.

 Ideally, a web host provider must have an available customer service 24/7.
 That’s because managing a website is not a matter of whether it will have downtime or not.
 It is a matter of “when” the downtime will happen.

-And when that happens, you have to make sure that there is someone knowledgeable whom you can talk to and can help you resolve your issues.
+When that happens, you have to make sure that there is someone knowledgeable whom you can talk to and who can help you resolve your issues.

 Whether you will start a personal blog or an online store, it is important to check your web host provider’s storage capacity and bandwidth.

 For one, you will be storing content such as images and videos for your website.
 Which means you will need tons of storage.